0z-cloud/vx/README.md

       Maybe like `cron`.

-    - So, because the interface for talking to platform box are knowns and we can use any way to run pipe, by same way, like it will same way to hapen in next time on build by any tool, then say me - I can imitate the `Pushing CI Button or CI Triggers`.
+    - So, because the interface for talking to platform box are known and we can use any way to run pipe, by same way, like it will same way to happen in next time on build by any tool, then say me - I can imitate the `Pushing CI Button or CI Triggers`.
-      Also, its are great way to test all features completely, from the same code for preparing an awesome featured release.
+      Also, it is a great way to test all features completely, from the same code for preparing an awesome featured release.

     - For running any Shell CI Button, go to `ansible` HOME_DIR =)